Unfamiliar Finetuning Examples Control How Language Models Hallucinate: TriviaQA Training Details

-To determine the unfamiliarity of a finetuning example, we use the metric described in Appendix Sec. \ref{appdx:triviaqa_metric}.
-We classify an example as being unfamiliar if the example's NLL is greater than 0.045, and familiar otherwise.
+We classify examples with unfamiliarity score (number of incorrect responses out of 12 samples) greater than 6 as unfamiliar, and familiar otherwise.
 We relabel the responses associated with all unfamiliar finetuning examples to be ``I don't know''.

-To determine the unfamiliarity of an evaluation query, we use the metric described in Appendix Sec. \ref{appdx:num_mentions_metric}.
+We use a batch size of 32.
+We use the AdamW optimizer with learning rate = 1e-5, betas = (0.9, 0.95), eps = 1.0e-8, and weight decay=1.0e-6.
+We use a Cosine Annealing scheduler with T max = 1e4 and ETA min = 1e-10.